sy-wada/blue_benchmark_with_transformers/README.md

 ## Citing
 If you use our work in your research, please kindly cite the following papers:
-`the original paper of BLUE Benchmark`
+`the original paper of the BLUE Benchmark`
 - Peng Y, Yan S, Lu Z. Transfer Learning in Biomedical Natural Language Processing: An Evaluation of BERT and ELMo on Ten Benchmarking Datasets.
 In Proceedings of the 2019 Workshop on Biomedical Natural Language Processing (BioNLP 2019).
 2019:58-65.

 `Our research`